The Gray men: Jim Telfer was wrong about Scotland’s second rows

 But, unfortunately for Telfer, there is no data to support his viewpoint.
 Actually, it is very harsh of him to criticise Scotland’s second rows.
 We looked at the statistics from this year’s Six Nations.
 Particularly, we wanted to look at how much work the second rows were chewing through.
 So we selected the following criteria made available by AWS:

 - Tackles missed

-- Minutes played (* I had to include 4 Ireland 2nd rows to ensure the minutes played wasn’t too skewed)
+- Minutes played (* I had to include four Ireland second rows to ensure the minutes played wasn’t too skewed)

 What we see from this data is Scotland’s second rows made more tackles and have higher tackle success than their peers.
 Jonny Gray particularly.